 Let your people in

-Achieving excellence in maintenance means getting all of these activities right—the system, process and people.
+Achieving excellence in maintenance means getting all of these activities right—the fleet maintenance software, process and people.
 Too often companies get two out of three working well.

-If you are going to invest in implementing a maintenance system and process, it is in your best interest to also make it accessible to your people.
+If you are going to invest in implementing a fleet maintenance software and process, it is in your best interest to also make it accessible to your people.

 It is easy to build out the maintenance process yourself and lose your people in the noise.
 But they are most crucial part of this process because they are the ones who have to execute on it!

 So, remove any non-vital steps from the process to make it as reasonable as possible for your people.
-Also, make sure you invest time bringing your people up to speed with why this is important, how to use the maintenance system and process and who does what and when.
+Also, make sure you invest time bringing your people up to speed with why this is important, how to use the fleet maintenance software and process and who does what and when.

 The “who does what and when” piece is one of the biggest engagement levers you can pull.
 Let your people discuss and determine who is best to: